MW CTR-IN Multi-Site Pilot Project

 - Opioid and other substance abuse, mental health / suicide prevention and psycho-social trauma.

-We recognize that the above areas of research do not capture all important health priorities in all of the communities that we serve or that the CABs identified.
-However, we anticipate that these programmatic priorities will be revised and updated in forthcoming years as we continue to receive input from our regional stakeholders.
-It is also important to note that virtually most if not all of the major diseases and health conditions [e.g., cardiovascular, metabolic (e.g., diabetes), CNS, renal, etc.] are a health disparity in the Mountain West region.
+We recognize that the above areas of research do not capture all important health priorities in all of the communities that we serve or that the CABs identified, and our funding determinations are not limited to these above topics.
+We also anticipate that these programmatic priorities will be revised and updated in forthcoming years as we continue to receive input from our regional stakeholders.
 All applications will undergo the same scientific merit review per standard NIH procedures, regardless of the topic area.

 Principal Investigator (PI) Eligibility.
-The PI must be eligible to submit extramural grant applications from their institution as a PI.
+The PI must 1) have a faculty-level appointment with a minimum of 0.5 FTE support at a participating CTR-IN Institution, and 2) must be eligible to submit extramural grant applications from their institution as a PI.
+The PI must devote at least 20% effort (2.4 person months) to the Pilot Grant project.
 Prior CTR-IN awardees are eligible to apply, but they must be in good standing (i.e., submission of requested progress reports and updates).
 Per IDeA program policy, an awardee may not concurrently receive funding for their research program through other IDeA mechanisms (e.g., CTR, COBRE or INBRE).

 Direct Cost: Direct costs are $90,000 to $150,000, although justification for higher direct costs will be considered depending on the number of states and institutions involved.
 UNLV will administer separate subawards for each collaborating site.

 Awardee Obligations.
-The investigator team will be expected to work with CTR-IN programmatic Cores [e.g., Professional Development, Community Engagement and Outreach, and Biostatistics, Epidemiology, Research & Design (BERD)] that will provide mentorship and guidance on multi-site clinical study design, biostatistics, community engagement and outreach, grant writing and identification of extramural funding opportunities.
-In particular, the investigator team should utilize support of multisite data coordination offered at the University of New Mexico Health Science Center through the BERD Core for funded multi-site pilot projects.
+The investigator team will be expected to work with the CTR-IN programmatic Cores [e.g., Professional Development (PD), Community Engagement and Outreach (CEO), and Biostatistics, Epidemiology, Research & Design (BERD)] that will provide mentorship and guidance on multi-site clinical study design, biostatistics, community engagement and outreach, grant writing and identification of extramural funding opportunities.
+In particular, the investigator team should utilize support of the multisite data coordination offered at the University of New Mexico Health Science Center through the BERD Core for funded multi-site pilot projects.

 STEP ONE - Limited competition nomination of applicants from eligible institutions: Applications for the Lead Site of a Multi-Site Project must be nominated by their institution and subsequently invited by MW CTR-IN Program to submit a full application.
 Potential applicants must contact their local MW CTR-IN Concierge (Mary Van Muelken (firstname.lastname@example.org 208.282.1171 or Steve Wright email@example.com 208.282.2593) for instructions on the internal nominating process.
 Each partner institution may nominate up to one application as Lead Institution, but institutions can be collaborating sites on multiple proposals.